numtide/system-manager/README.md

 ## Quick Example to Get Started

-Assume you're using a non-NixOS distrubution (such as Ubuntu) and you have Nix already installed.
+We will assume you're using a non-NixOS distrubution (such as Ubuntu) and you have Nix already installed.

 In a folder create a file called `flake.nix` with the following: